aimclub/Fedot.Industrial/README.md

 ### Classification (time series or image)

-For this purpose we have developed four feature
+For this purpose we introduce four feature
-generators: spectral, quantile, wavelet and topological.
+generators:

 ![](doc/all-generators.png)

+After feature generation process apply evolutionary algorithm of FEDOT to find the best model for classification task.

 ### Anomaly detection (time series or image)

+*--work in progress--*

 ### Change point detection (only time series)